VCH175715:

 The little man had seated himself in the centre of the circle upon the large skull, from The Ingoldsby Legends, pub.
 1907 (colour litho), Rackham, Arthur (1867-1939) / Bridgeman Images

-Groaning continually, he climbed the mountain, from Little Brother & Little Sister and Other Tales by the Brothers Grimm, pub.1917 (litho), Rackham, Arthur (1867-1939) / Bridgeman Images
+The little one went and brought the box, from Little Brother & Little Sister and Other Tales by the Brothers Grimm, pub.1917 (litho), Rackham, Arthur (1867-1939) / Bridgeman Images